Tide account blocked or paused? Here’s why

-The time is takes to review an account really varies.
-Sometimes, there’s a simple explanation as to why your account’s been flagged, and we’ll be able to resolve it and reactive your account very quickly.
+The time it takes to review an account really varies.
+Sometimes, there’s a simple explanation as to why your account’s been flagged, and we’ll be able to resolve it and reactivate your account very quickly.
 Other times can be more complicated, and we may need to wait on documentation or information from you before we can take next steps.
 We also occasionally have to rely on third-parties, such as law enforcement, to advise of next steps before we can reactivate an account.

 I’ve seen negative comments and reviews online from members who have had their account blocked.

 We’re aware that some members can become vocal about their accounts being paused or blocked on social media.
 Sometimes if a member has had their account blocked and they know that they’ve committed financial crime, taking to social media is a way to exert pressure on Tide to release their account funds.
 Unfortunately, if we suspect that a member has committed financial crime, we have a legal obligation to report them to law enforcement.
 We’re sorry if you’ve been concerned by a negative comment or review that you’ve seen – hopefully, you’ll now understand a little more about why this might happen.